jarrodrose/TV-Tracking/mcu-alt.md

 Release Order - Movies, TV and Shorts

 Notes:
 - Specials are listed as Movies as they are one offs of more than shorts length TV
+- TV Shows might be in the wrong phase
+- More research is required for this

 ## Phase 1
 1. (2008-05) Iron Man [M]